agroce/tstl/README.md

 * `tstl_reduce <filename.test> <newfilename.tstl>` takes `<filename.test>` runs reduction and normalization on it to produce a shorter, easier to understand test, and saves the output as `<newfilename.tstl>`.

 All of these tools offer many (too many) configuration options; `--help` will produce a list of supported options for all TSTL tools.

+Note that TSTL was originally written for Python 2.7 has mostly been developed/tested that way, and is not extremely well-tested yet with Python 3.0+.
+However, it should work ok, thanks to mrbean-bremen.

 Example
 -----